 Short-term mission trips have been a source of contention within the Christian community.
 On one hand, Christian leaders argue that short-term trips do not empower local communities and create dependency.
 On the other hand, organizations like WorldVenture are full of workers whose short-term trips catapulted them into long-term ministry.

-For Brent Ralston, a WorldVenture missionary in the Philippines, hosting short-term teams took much of his time and energy early in his career.
+For one WorldVenture worker in the Philippines, hosting short-term teams took much of his time and energy early in his career.
 What he witnessed was the benefits for the Americans on the short-term trip; however, once they left, he saw few positive changes within the national church.

 “It’s the typical problem of the missionary putting in a lot of time and energy and seeing very little fruit come out of it,” he said.

-Brent found a solution to this problem through Church Partnership Evangelism (CPE).
-In the 15 years he’s used this program, Brent has seen at least eight churches planted, as well as at least five national Filipino lay people go into full-time ministry through their involvement in CPE.
+The solution to this problem came through Church Partnership Evangelism (CPE).
+In the 15 years he’s used this program, WorldVenture has seen at least eight churches planted, as well as at least five national Filipino lay people go into full-time ministry through their involvement in CPE.
 In addition, American churches have become fully invested in global mission work through CPE.

-“What we have with Church Partnership Evangelism is a win for really four people: the sending church and team, the missionary, the national pastor, and the national church,” said Brent.
+“What we have with Church Partnership Evangelism is a win for really four people: the sending church and team, the missionary, the national pastor, and the national church,” said one WorldVenture worker.

 How it Works